Amazon Echo Show Review

 Can I cast video from my phone to the Amazon Echo Show?

-Yes, you can cast from your phone to the Amazon Echo Show thanks to a recent update this year.
-Amazon calls it the Matter Casting feature, but it only works for specific apps on iOS and Android phones and tablets.
+Yes, you can cast from your phone to the Amazon Echo Show thanks to the Matter Casting feature introduced in 2023.
+This feature works with specific apps on iOS and Android phones and tablets, making it easier than ever to share content from your mobile devices.

 -